Registered Disability Savings Plans (RDSPs)

 - If a parent or grandparent passes away and has a financially dependent child or grandchild, they can transfer up to $200,000 of their RRSP/RRIF or RPP to the dependent’s RDSP on a tax-deferred basis.

-To qualify for an RDSP, an investor must:
+To qualify to be the beneficiary of an RDSP, an individual must:

 - Be eligible for the Disability Tax Credit

 - Be a resident of Canada

 - Be less than 60 years of age

 - Have a valid Social Insurance Number (SIN)